dilztechie/dxc-jfsd/README.md

 # dxc-jfsd
+Java Full Stack Development Training for DXC Technologies

+This is the Line added by java-skeleton Branch
+This is another Line added by the same Branch

-Java Full Stack Development Training for DXC Technologies This README.md File is the Master Branch File
+This README.md File is the Master Branch File
 This Line is Edited from GitHub